GOLDEN STATE HUMANE SOCIETY

 In 1987, we moved our Garden Grove clinic to our current location on Gilbert Street.

-In 2017, we spayed and neutered nearly 10,000 dogs and cats, administered over 40,000 vaccines and provided basic healthcare to over 12,000 patients whose families could not afford the costs of full-service veterinary hospitals.
+In 2017, we spayed and neutered nearly 10,000 dogs and cats, administered over 40,000 vaccines and provided basic healthcare to over 12,000 patients whose families could not afford the costs of private, full-service veterinary hospitals.
 Our interactive education programs for elementary and middle-school students across Orange County and South Los Angeles continues to provide valuable information about the importance of dog and cat birth control and basic health care.